Inclusive Course and Curriculum Design

 • Clarity on scope, timeline, and decision-making authority

-Learning outcomes are not bureaucratic requirements.
-They are the design's first equity decision: they determine what counts as learning, whose ways of demonstrating competence are legitimate, and how the course will be assessed.
-Outcomes developed without attention to equity often inadvertently center one kind of learner, one disciplinary tradition, or one way of knowing.
+Learning outcomes are the design's first equity decision.
+They determine what counts as learning, whose ways of demonstrating competence are legitimate, and how the course will be assessed.
+Outcomes developed without attention to equity often inadvertently centre one kind of learner, one disciplinary tradition, or one way of knowing.

-Inclusive outcome development asks: are these outcomes genuinely discipline-relevant, or are they measuring ability to perform under specific conditions?
-Do they allow for diverse ways of demonstrating competence?
-Are they written in language accessible to learners, not just designers?
+Inclusive outcome development asks: Are these outcomes genuinely discipline-relevant, or do they measure ability to perform under conditions unrelated to the competency?
+Do they allow for diverse ways of demonstrating knowledge?
+Are they written in language accessible to learners, not only to designers?
 Do they reflect the actual professional contexts learners will enter?

 This stage produces